 Automatic differentiation has been used in probabilistic programming systems before, but only to compute the gradients of likelihood functions in order to guide the probabilistic inference algorithms.
 At a high level, the key novelty of \ld is that it uses automatic differentiation to compute \textit{exact} gradients of probabilistic inference itself.

 \paragraph{Gradient-Based Inference Algorithms} Probabilistic inference for arbitrary probabilistic programs is hard.
-This has led to the development of inference algorithms informed by gradients of the likelihood functions.
+This has led to inference algorithms informed by gradients of the likelihood functions.
 Notably, Hamiltonian Monte Carlo~\cite{hmc} chooses the next sample using the gradient of the likelihood of the current sample.
-Variational inference~\cite{variationalInference, pyro} also utilizes gradients of the likelihood of data to approximate the posterior distribution, via a family of closed form distributions.
-On the other hand, \ld first performs discrete probabilistic inference and then computes the exact gradient with respect to the weights in order to optimize for an objective function.
-Both HMC and variational inference are limited to continuous probabilistic programs, whereas \ld provides support for discrete programs which is necessary for the application to PBT for data structures such as lists and trees.
+Variational inference~\cite{variationalInference, pyro} utilizes gradients of the likelihood to approximate the posterior distribution via a family of closed form distributions.
+On the other hand, \ld performs discrete probabilistic inference and then computes the exact gradient with respect to the weights.
+Both HMC and variational inference are limited to continuous probabilistic programs, whereas \ld provides support for discrete programs, which is necessary for the application to PBT for data structures such as lists and trees.

 \paragraph{Alternate Formulations of Parameter Tuning} We cast the problem of generator tuning as one of gradient descent relative to an objective function.
-A potential alternative would be to cast the problem as a form of Bayesian inference, which learns a posterior distribution for a model's parameters given a set of observations about the data generated by the model.
+An alternative would be to cast the problem as a form of Bayesian inference, which learns a posterior distribution for a model's parameters given a set of observations about the data generated by the model.
 In this formulation, the desired objective function would be modeled as a set of observations.
 However, this approach would require casting our entropy objective as an observation, but entropy is not an event that can be observed but is rather a property of the entire distribution.
-In principle it would be possible to cast our target distribution objective as an event that can be observed.
-But again, this event would involve reasoning about the generator distribution in its entirety rather than a single value the generator can produce.
+In principle, one can cast our target distribution objective as an observable event.
+But again, this would involve reasoning about the generator distribution in its entirety rather than a single value the generator can produce.
 Thus, computing the posterior distribution of the generator weights in this setting would be highly intractable.

 Another alternate formulation would be to treat our objective functions as likelihoods and attempt to compute the maximum-a-posteriori (MAP) estimation for the parameters in the generator under consideration.
 Computing the MAP estimation is an optimization problem that can be computed via gradient-based approaches, and so that would be equivalent to what our approach accomplishes~\cite{pml1Book}.